iluwatar/java-design-patterns/saga/README.md

 In plain words

-> The Saga pattern coordinates distributed transactions across microservices using a sequence of events and compensating actions to ensure data consistency and fault tolerance.
+> The Saga pattern in Java coordinates distributed transactions across microservices using a sequence of events and compensating actions to ensure data consistency and fault tolerance.

 Wikipedia says